-We seek mathematicians interested to lecture for intensive 3-4 week courses at universities in the developing world, at the advanced undergraduate or master level in topics such as statistics, differential equations, numerical analysis, etc., the capacity for which is lacking at many universities in developing nations.
+We seek mathematicians who teach in mathematics departments or have a regular governmental or industrial positions and who are interested to lecture for intensive 3-4 week courses at universities in the developing world, at the advanced undergraduate or master level in topics such as statistics, differential equations, numerical analysis, etc., the capacity for which is lacking at many universities in developing nations/ countries.

-Lecturers have to hold a PhD in the mathematical sciences to be eligible to participate in the program.
+Lecturers have to hold a PhD in the mathematical sciences and be employed in a university as a lecturer in the mathematical sciences (or governmental or industrial positions with a focus on the mathematical sciences) to be eligible to participate in the program.

 Past experience in the developing world is desirable but not necessary.
 However what is required is tolerance for working in circumstances of modest resources, unexplained inefficiencies, and limited physical comforts.